iotaledger/bee-rfcs/text/0034-ternary-hash.md

 # Unresolved questions

 + Parameters are slice reference in both input and output.
-Do we want to consume value or create a new instance as return values?;
+Do values need to be consumed or should new instances as return values be created?;
 + Implementation of each hash functions and other utilities like HMAC should have separate RFCs for them;
 + Decision on implementation of `Troika` is still unknown;
 + Can (should?) the `CurlP` algorithm be explained in more detail?;